galiminus/arthropod/README.md

   # Do the encoding stuff
   encoded_video_url = VideoEncoder.encode(video_url)

-  encoded_video_url # Everything evaluated here will be sent to the client end
+  encoded_video_url # Everything evaluated here will be sent back to the client end
 ```

-As you see, it's all synchronous, and since SQS will save your message until they are consumed your server doesn't even have to be listening right when you push the task (more on that later).
+As you see, it's all synchronous and, since SQS will save your messages until they are consumed, your server doesn't even have to be listening right when you push the task (more on that later).

 It is also possible to push updates from the server: